 About the MultiCapital Scorecard™

-The MultiCapital Scorecard (MCS) is a free and open-source management tool (a public good) that organizations can use to measure, manage and report their performance in a fully integrated (Triple Bottom Line) way.
-In principle, the MCS is based on the idea that performance is best understood in terms of what an organization’s impacts on vital capitals are relative to organization-specific and context-based sustainability/responsibility norms.
+The MultiCapital Scorecard (MCS) is a free and open-source management tool (a public good made available under a Creative Commons license) that organizations and other human social systems (municipalities, nation states, etc.) can use to measure, manage and report their performance in a fully integrated (Triple Bottom Line) way.
+In principle, the MCS is based on the idea that performance is best understood in terms of what an organization’s or population’s impacts on vital capitals are relative to entity-specific and context-based sustainability norms.
 Managing performance, therefore, boils down to managing impacts on vital capitals, a basic tenet of multicapitalism.